Lisanju/Algoritmo-de-Dijkstra/README.md

 # Dijkstra-Algorithm
-Studying the Dijkstra's Algorithm with C#
+Studying the Dijkstra's Algorithm with C#.
+Original code implementation by Deepali Srivastava.